fog-machine/tunnel-server/README.md

 The install script has a portion at the bottom commented out.
 The commented out code sets up the SSL certificates for the server using a DNS verification method.

 I use DynuDNS in this script.
-If you use DynyDNS as well, you can just add in your keys and it will work.
+If you use DynuDNS as well, you can just add in your keys and it will work.
 If you have another DNS provider or want to install the certs manually, [check out the documentation for acme.sh to see how.](https://github.com/acmesh-official/acme.sh)

 To setup a new server from scratch, follow these steps: